 When a professional appraisal is completed for your business, an extensive report is delivered that consists of much more than just numbers and financial data.
 A correctly executed business valuation will start with a summary of the purpose of the appraisal and its scope along with the expected recipient and the date.

 After the summary, you should find a description of the current economic conditions in relation to your industry on a national, regional and local level.
-What follows are various analysis reports, including the financial statement, which provide the reader with an understanding of where the business stands economically in comparison to similar enterprises.
+What follows are various analysis reports, including the financial statement, which provides the reader with an understanding of where the business stands economically in comparison to similar enterprises.

 Who is qualified to appraise A Business?